andrew/ultimate-awesome/README.md

 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
 - [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated dataset of global electrical grid maps, datasets and resources.
 - [awesome-pdf](https://github.com/py-pdf/awesome-pdf) - A curated list of resources around PDF files.
-- [awesome-agent-harness](https://github.com/rucaibox/awesome-agent-harness) - The official GitHub page for the paper "Agent Systems with Harness Engineering".
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.